joshuacc/grunt-tocdoc/README.md

 The url where the HTML page should look for its required CSS.
 This may need to be different than the `cssFilePath` if you are not writing them both to the root of your project.

+#### options.scripts
+Type: `Array`
+Default value: `null`

+An array of paths to JavaScript files to load on the generated HTML page.
+This allows you to do things like let people experiment with your library by just visiting your site and playing in the browser console.

 ### Usage Examples

 #### Default Options